ken-de-nigerian/payments-router/docs/webhooks.md

 3. Controller verifies the webhook signature (security check)
    - Makes sure it's really from Paystack, not a hacker ↓
-4. Controller extracts the payment reference from the webhook data ↓
+4. Controller queues the webhook for processing
-5. Controller updates the payment record in your database
-   - Changes status from 'pending' to 'success' or 'failed'
-   - Saves payment method, timestamp, etc.
+   - Dispatches ProcessWebhook job to Laravel's queue
+   - Returns 202 Accepted immediately (fast response to provider) ↓
+5. Queue Worker picks up the job (if running)
                     ↓
+6. ProcessWebhook job executes:
+   - Extracts payment reference from webhook data
+   - Updates payment record in your database
+     * Changes status from 'pending' to 'success' or 'failed'
+     * Saves payment method, timestamp, etc.
-6. Controller fires Laravel events:
+   - Fires Laravel events:
-   - 'payments.webhook.paystack' (provider-specific)
+     * 'payments.webhook.paystack' (provider-specific)
-   - 'payments.webhook' (generic, for all providers)
+     * 'payments.webhook' (generic, for all providers)
                     ↓
 7. Your event listeners handle the webhook
    - Update order status
    - Send confirmation email
    - Process the order
    - Whatever you need!
-                    ↓
-8. Controller returns 200 OK to the provider
-   - This tells the provider "Got it, thanks!"
 ```

+**🔴 Critical: You MUST run queue workers for webhooks to be processed!**

+If queue workers aren't running, webhooks will be queued but never processed.
+See the "Queue Worker Setup" section below.

 ### Step 3: Configure Webhook URLs in Provider Dashboards